MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/merging-pull-requests.md

 ## Blocking pull requests

 There may be times when a pull request contains changes that need further consideration before approval.
-Such occurrence include, but not limited to, design and breaking changes.
+Such occurrences include, but not limited to, design and breaking changes.
 In such cases, you should block the pull request by adding the "Merge: Blocked" label, and kindly explain your reasoning for blocking.
 Then notify the Project's Maintainers.

 ### Design changes